THE POETRY OF PORCELAIN

 Are these the reasons why the Bauhaus still seems so relevant after 100 years?

-How do you go about your designs?
+How do you approach your designs?

 You often talk about poetry.
 How much poetry is there in porcelain?